raycg/Open-Research-Playbook/templates/D-acceptance-form.md

 ## Final Message

-> **The graduating researcher may leave only after the advisor confirms
+> > **The graduating researcher may leave only after the transfer package
-> that knowledge transfer has been completed successfully.**
+> is complete, the responsible incoming student has reproduced the MRR,
+> and the advisor has approved the transfer.**